Fullerton Arboretum: History

 The idea of creating an arboretum on the northern part of Orange State College's campus, later known as California State University Fullerton, came from Drs.
 David Walkington and Eugene Jones.
 The land had originally been an orange grove and suffered a disease called "quick decline", which led to the death of the trees.
 Teri Jones, along with other faculty wives, worked together to find support for developing the land into an arboretum.
 The Arboretum Committee was formed and they later won a Disneyland Community Service Award for its environmental efforts.

 The Associated Students of Cal State College started funding for the project in 1971.
 Students and faculty worked together to use the land for organic gardening plots to show the environmental values of organic gardening.
 The trees were cut down and roots were removed.

 In 1972, the idea of setting the land aside for a botanical garden came about.
 The Arboretum Society was formed and they started fundraisers on campus to build a botanical garden.
 They also asked the City of Fullerton to assist with the future Fullerton Arboretum, in an attempt to gain official community support for the project.
 The Trustees of the California State University system approved the planning of the botanical garden at California State University, Fullerton and allotted 26 acres of land for the project.

 The same year, a group called the Friends of Fullerton Arboretum was created out of the Arboretum Society in order to begin development.
 The Friends organization became a tax-exempt, non-profit corporation that helped raise funds for the project and continues to exist to this day.

 An architectural firm was hired in 1976 to draw schematics for the arboretum.
 In October 1977, the contractors for the project were awarded $621,000 to begin construction.

 December 11, 1977, was the day the formal groundbreaking ceremony took place.
 The official opening ceremony occurred on October 21, 1979.

 In 2004, a visitors' center with classrooms, a pavilion, museum, and other modifications was created.

 Museums

-The Orange County Agricultural and Nikkei Heritage Museum is located on the grounds of the Fullerton Arboretum, and highlights the region's agricultural history, as well as the contributions of the local Japanese American community and other pioneering farmers.
-The museum is a collaboration between Fullerton Arboretum and California State University Fullerton.
+The Orange County Agricultural and Nikkei Heritage Museum is located on the grounds of the Arboretum and Botanical Garden at Cal State Fullerton, and highlights the region's agricultural history, as well as the contributions of the local Japanese American community and other pioneering farmers.

 Heritage House is a historic house museum decorated as a doctor's home and office of the 1890s.
 It is one of the oldest surviving homes constructed in the original townsite of Fullerton.
 The Eastlake-style cottage was built by one of Fullerton's pioneer doctors, Dr. George Crook Clark, in 1894.
 The home was moved to the arboretum campus in 1972 to save it from demolition.
 It was originally located at the corner of Amerige and Harvard (Lemon) in the center of Fullerton.